bluesky-social/atproto/packages/plc/README.md

 ```

 ### Resolution
-The DID string is the prefix `did:aic:` and a suffix that is a hash of the DID documents origin diff.
+The DID string is the prefix `did:plc:` and a suffix that is a hash of the DID documents origin diff.
 The Origin diff is the first diff.

 #### Phase 1: Retrieve the diff list.